Full Classification of Static Spherical Vacuum Solutions to Bumblebee Gravity with General VEVs: Results

 Once again whether \(\alpha\) could be negative, zero, or only positive is a signature of the type of VEVs as is discussed in the previous case.
 The difference and relationship between {\bfseries Case I} and {\bfseries Case II} now is very clear: they can be interchanged by performing a \emph{duality} transformation \(\beta\leftrightarrow \beta+\gamma f\).
 In all of the cases, $b_r$ cannot be identically zero, but it can be constant.
 It is noteworthy that in this case $b_{\mu\nu}$ has non-vanishing components $ b_{tr}=-b_{rt}=-\frac{\gamma b R_s}{\sqrt{1+\alpha\ell}}\frac{1}{r^2}$.
 In analogy, the component \(b_{tr}\) corresponds to an \emph{electric} field with \emph{electric} charge \(Q\propto \gamma b R_s/\sqrt{1+\alpha\ell}\).
 Moreover, in the light-like case, if \(\beta+\gamma=0\) the metric reduces to the Schwarzschild one, while for the time-like case, it is the same when $\beta+\gamma=\pm 1$.

-\item[Case III of $b^2=2/\kappa$] In this case, there are exotic solutions when $B_\mu$ admits a time-like VEV, and they are explored in our previous work~\cite{Li:2025bzo}.
+\item[Case III] The parameters satisfy $b^2=2/\kappa$.
+In this case, there are exotic solutions when $B_\mu$ admits a time-like VEV, and they are explored in our previous work~\cite{Li:2025bzo}.
 The bifurcation of this solution occurs at $b_r\equiv 0$, which can only occur in the time-like case (see Appendix~\ref{sec:timelike}).
 There are two families of solutions, which we summarize as in the following. \begin{itemize} \item The first one is

 where $R_s$ is a constant. \item The second one is

 where $R_s$ is a constant. \end{itemize} The properties of these solutions have already been thoroughly analyzed in Ref.~\cite{Li:2025bzo}.